 - Next, go to ‘Playlists’ and drag and drop your presentation from the app selection bar on the right-hand side to the playlist of your choosing:

 - Please ensure that your presentation is published to the web.
 If it has not been published it will not show in your playlist - please note, creating an ‘anyone can view’ file is not the same as publishing the file to the web.
 You can check if it is published to the web by turning off any of the sharing settings in the Google Slides document (ensuring it is still published to web) and opening it in a browser where you are not logged in to your Google Account.

 Can I use a Google Slides presentation as part of a zoned digital signage display?

-Yes, when setting up a zoned display you will see the option to ‘Add App’.
-Any presentations you have created will be found in this list.
+- Yes, when setting up a zoned display you will see the option to ‘Add App’.
+Any presentations you have created will be found on this list.

 How long will the presentation play for?

-Each presentation will play until all of the slides have been shown.
-The duration of each slide can be selected and edited during setup or by selecting ‘edit this app’ in the Content Library and changing the amount of seconds listed under ‘Auto advance every seconds’.
+- Each presentation will play until all of the slides have been shown.
+The duration of each slide can be selected and edited during setup or by selecting ‘edit this app’ in the Content Library and changing the number of seconds listed under ‘Auto advance every second’.